 In case of Stage III cervical cancer, concurrent chemo radiotherapy is considered as the preferred treatment in most of the cases.

 Chemotherapy with/without radiotherapy may be considered depending upon the extent of disease and other factors.

 Chemotherapy means treatment with anti-cancer drugs that kill or decrease the growth of rapidly growing cancer cells.
 It is considered to be the mainstay of treatment for advanced stage disease that has spread to distant body parts.

 Some chemotherapy agents that are a part of cervical cancer treatment regimens are-

 Targeted therapy is another option for treatment of stage 4 disease.
 Bevacizumab targets vascular endothelial growth factor (VEGF) that stimulates the formation of blood vessels in the cancerous tissue.
 Targeted drugs are generally used alone or in combination with chemotherapy for the treatment of advanced-stage disease.
 The side effects associated with targeted therapy vary according to the drug used.

 Best Cervical Cancer Specialist in Delhi

-Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of more than 6 years of treating cervical cancer patients.
-He has practiced in leading cancer hospitals in Delhi, and currently practicing at Manipal Hospital, Dwarka.
+Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of around 10 years of treating cervical cancer patients.
+He has treated cervical cancer patients with Chemotherapy, Targeted Therapy, Immunotherapy and Personalized Cancer Treatment.
+He is currently practicing at Manipal Hospital, Dwarka.

 Call +91 9686813020 for appointment.